 On that first day of the litany of epidemics cited above, the S&P 500 closed at 855.70.
 Seventeen years and six epidemics later (including the current one), the Index closed yesterday at $3,116.39, more than 3.5 times higher.
 We are confident that you see where we’re going with this.

-As always, we welcome your inquiries around this issue.
-In the meantime, we think the most helpful – and certainly most heartfelt – investment advice we can offer would be that you turn off the television set.
+As always, we welcome your inquiries for assistance with the issue of stock market volatility.
+In the meantime, we think the most helpful — and certainly most heartfelt — investment advice we can offer would be that you turn off the television set.